kevaundray/CryptoResources/decentralised-technology/terminology/deep-dive-pow.md

 Once the person who would like to be elected, collects all of the transactions into a block, and all of the other relevant block variables.
 See '_Deep Dive: Blocks_' for further information.
 In the block header, we see a nonce field, this number is incremented until when the whole block is hashed it gives a number less than the target.

+_You mentioned that the nonce has a limit of 32 bytes, what happens when the nonce is exhausted and a number below the target is not found?_

+This will be covered in '_Deep Dive: Extra Nonce_'